(Note: To be accurate, we’re not validating our business model, we’re successfully failing to invalidate it. Correction thanks to Roger Cauvin.)

 We should ideally measure the amount of knowledge coming in and not all knowledge is equal.

 Figuring out which of the 41 shades of blue convert best sounds like a lot of experiments, but is that a lot of knowledge?
 Wouldn’t one experiment that determines if someone is willing to pay for your product be better?

 In agile, stories (think of them like tasks if you’re not familiar with agile) are often weighted by difficulty, time estimate or some other method like planning poker.
 While this seems like a great idea in theory and VPs of innovation love this metric, it’s excessive.

-Edit: David Bland pointed out I may not be direct enough here.
-So I’ll say it more clearly,Assigning knowledge points to experiments is a terrible idea. cc @davidjbland Click To Tweet
+Edit: David Bland pointed out we may not be direct enough here.
+So we’ll say it more clearly,Assigning knowledge points to experiments is a terrible idea. cc @davidjbland Click To Tweet

 Measuring knowledge output sounds important when comparing one team to another or trying to measure the overall knowledge output of 20-100 different teams.
 However, from the perspective of one team, it’s irrelevant.
 Here’s two reasons why:

 We can generally only run 1-2 experiments at the same time, not 20.
 So it makes no difference how many “knowledge points” that experiment is worth.Only one question matters: Are we working on the most critical business risk?
 Click To Tweet

 We could spend time assigning point values and submitting reports that can’t be realistically compared with risks from a completely different project.
 Then the VP of Innovation can start discounting point values based on the relative complexity of the business models, but that time is better spent actually doing work.